AniketPatil84/Growth-Strategies-Analysis-Shopify/README.md

 Slide 5 — The CEO Verdict
 "The honest answer to 'Can we hit 15%?' is: we already did — at 23.7%.
 The real question is what we're aiming for."
 My recommendation: Upgrade the CEO target from 15% to 20% for Q1, with monthly milestones of 19% / 20% / 21%.
 The 15% bar is too conservative, given Q4 performance and will not drive the team accountability needed to sustain improvement.
-The only scenario where Q1 misses 15% is if return rates stay at 16.7% and nothing else improves — even then, January still comes in at approximately 16.8%.
+The only scenario in which Q1 misses 15% is if return rates remain at 16.7% and nothing else improves — even then, January still comes in at approximately 16.8%.
 The floor is above the target.
 Conclusion:-"Three things to take from this.
 First — track Contribution Margin daily, not just ROAS.
 Second — returns are the single biggest lever, and it's fixable with product content, not more ad spend.
 Third — the business is healthier than the headline numbers suggest, but Sep 23 showed exactly how fast that can change when returns spike and spend doesn't pause.
 The model is in your hands.
 Change the assumptions, run the scenarios, and make the plan."
 ________________________________________